WHAT IS SUPER CRUISE™?

 NOTE: Consult your Owner’s Manual for more important information about Super Cruise.

-2. An Important Notice will appear on the screen.
-To proceed with the update, tap Install Now.
+- An Important Notice message will appear on screen.
+Tap Install to proceed with the update.

 LOOKING TO LEARN MORE?